 You might consider appointing an enduring guardian if you want to specify a particular person, for example, a particular friend or relative has authority to make decisions for you.

 What sort of decisions can an enduring guardian make?

 You choose which decision-making areas you want your enduring guardian to have.
 These are called functions.
 You can give your enduring guardian as many or as few functions as you like.
-For example, you can authorize your enduring guardian to decide such things as where you may need to live or what medical treatment you should receive.
+For example, you can authorise your enduring guardian to decide such things as where you may need to live or what medical treatment you should receive.

 You may give the enduring guardian directions about how to exercise the decision-making functions you give them.
 You cannot give your enduring guardian the authority to override your objection to medical treatment.
 Only the Guardianship Tribunal can do this.

 Your enduring guardian must act within the principles of the Guardianship Act, in your best interests and within the law.
 You cannot give your guardian a function or a direction that would involve them in an unlawful act, such as euthanasia.

 What sort of decisions is an enduring guardian unable to make?

 An enduring guardian cannot make a will for you, vote on your behalf, consent to marriage, manage your finances or override your objections, if any, to medical treatment.
 He/she cannot consent to treatments that are defined as “special” medical treatments, for example, treatments such as new or experimental treatments.
 Only the Guardianship Tribunal can consent to special medical treatments.